-Mental Health First Aid for Adults: June 6, Registration cost $195 (credit card processing fees may apply).
-Click here to pre-register
+Mental Health First Aid for Adults: Next course: February 16, 2023.
+Registration cost $250.
+Space is limited!
+Click here to register

 - Describe the purpose of MHFA and the role of the Mental Health First Aider.

-- Explain the recovery from a mental health challenge is possible.
+- Explain that the recovery from a mental health challenge is possible

 - Explain the 5 steps of MHFA Action Plan (ALGEE).

-- Applying appropriate steps for MHFA when a person shows early signs, worsening signs, and/or a crisis situation.
+- Apply appropriate steps for MHFA when a person shows early signs, worsening signs, and/or a crisis situation

-- Choose appropriate methods for self-care following application of MHFA in a crisis or non-crisis situation.
+- Choose appropriate methods for self-care following the application of MHFA in a crisis or non-crisis situation